MechFroG88/mechfrog88.github.io/_posts/wargames-my-2022/2022-12-25-wargames-my.markdown

 #### Solution

-The organizer have hinted that all the flags are in `wgmy{}` format and we are not required to add the flag format ourselves.
+The organizer has hinted that all the flags are in `wgmy{}` format and we are not required to add the flag format ourselves.

 So I started to think where can one provide a flag with the image as a hint?

-And I immediately thought of social media and google review.
+And I immediately thought of social media and google reviews.

-But since the question was `Where Am I` so I thought google review might be the more probable place.
+But since the question was `Where Am I` so google review might be the more probable option.

-I search for all [Texas Chicken outlets](https://www.texaschickenmalaysia.com/nearest-texas-chicken-store/) in Malaysia and find the outlet that looks like the picture.
+I searched for all [Texas Chicken outlets](https://www.texaschickenmalaysia.com/nearest-texas-chicken-store/) in Malaysia to find the outlet that looked like the picture.

-Then I found it!
+Anddd I found it!
 The flag was captioned below the image

 ![Texas Chicken midvalley](/assets/images/wargames-my-2022/whereami2.png)

 ### Who Am I

 > Find me.
 (Is this the real life?
 Is this just fantasy?)

 ![whoami.png](/assets/images/wargames-my-2022/whoami.png)

 #### Solution

-This seems like a registration page, but the registration on the main website have already closed.
+This seems like a registration page, but the registration on the main website had already closed.

-Again like the previous question, since all the flags are in `wgmy{}` format and we are not required to add the flag format ourselves.
+Again, all the flags are in `wgmy{}` format and we are not required to add the flag format ourselves.

 The best place to put the flag will be on social media.